Points of Interest

 Barnes & Noble at LSU

-Barnes & Noble at LSU serves as the campus bookstore and is currently the largest collegiate Barnes & Noble in the nation.
+Barnes & Noble at LSU serves as the campus bookstore and is one of the largest collegiate Barnes & Noble stores in the nation.

 See the campus map for location information.